nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. HEY MATEz application has an existing task whose status is `uncompleted`

 Step 1.
 User executes the `done 1` command to mark the task with index number 1 in the task list of HEY MATEz to be marked as `completed`.
- A ` DoneTaskCommandParser` object is created and it calls `DoneTaskCommandParser#parse` on the arguments
+ A ` DoneTaskCommandParser` object is created and it calls `DoneTaskCommandParser#parse` on the arguments.

 Step 2. `DoneTaskCommandParser#parse` method will check on the validity of the arguments for a `DoneTaskCommand`.
 If it is valid, it will create a new `DoneTaskCommand` instance by calling the constructor of `DoneTaskCommand`.

 Step 3.
 The `DoneTaskCommand#execute` is then called by the `LogicManager`.
 The task with the same `Index` is retrieved and a copy of the task is created with the same attribute values.
-However. the `TaskStatus` value is updated to be `completed`.
+However, the `TaskStatus` value is updated to be `completed`.
 The task copy with the updated status replaces the old task in the `Model`.

 Step 4.
 Once the execution is completed, the message `MESSAGE_DONE_TASK_SUCCESS` is used to return a new Command Result